helloharendra/My_Flutter_Learning_note/README.md

 ## Creating responsive and adaptive apps

-#### LayoutBuilder class
-- Builds a widget tree that can depend on the parent widget's size.
+- LayoutBuilder class 'Builds a widget tree that can depend on the parent widget's size.'
 - AspectRatio ('A widget that attempts to size the child to a specific aspect ratio.').
 - CustomSingleChildLayout('A widget that defers the layout of its single child to a delegate.')